Typical cost range

 For most buyers, that total includes the deposit, property tax, solicitor or conveyancing fees, search fees, survey costs, mortgage fees, registration charges and a sensible contingency.
 Depending on the household, it may also include moving costs, initial insurance and furnishing.

-This is why a buying a house costs UK calculator is useful only if it goes beyond the headline tax calculation.
+This is why a UK house buying costs calculator is useful only if it goes beyond the headline tax calculation.
 Buyers need a joined-up view of the whole transaction, not just one or two lines in isolation.

 The calculator is designed to answer a practical question quickly: how much cash do I really need upfront for this purchase?
 It does that by combining official-rate logic for property tax and registration where relevant with estimate-based assumptions for costs such as legal fees, searches, surveys, mortgage fees and optional moving or furnishing spend.